NREL/resstock/measures/ResStockArguments/README.md

 **simulation_control_timestep**

 Value must be a divisor of 60.
-If not provided, the OS-HPXML default (see [HPXML Simulation Control](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-simulation-control)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-simulation-control'>HPXML Simulation Control</a>) is used.

 - **Name:** ``simulation_control_timestep``
 - **Type:** ``String``